![]() Dr. Terri L. Weaver

 Sydney L. Bell

-Sydney is a first-year doctoral student in the Clinical Psychology Ph.D. program at Saint Louis University.
+Sydney is a third-year doctoral student in the Clinical Psychology Ph.D. program at Saint Louis University.
 She earned her B.A. in Psychology from the University of Michigan in Ann Arbor.
 After graduating, Sydney worked as a research coordinator at Columbia University on a community engagement intervention study focused on reducing opioid overdose deaths.
 She also worked as an emergency department advocate for survivors of sexual violence, and as a crisis hotline responder.
 Sydney’s broad research interests include posttraumatic interventions for survivors of intimate partner violence and people involved in the criminal justice system, substance use, and the impacts of trauma on identity.
-She can be reached at sydney.l.bell@health.slu.edu.
+She can be reached at s[email protected].

-Sydney is a first-year doctoral student in the Clinical Psychology Ph.D. program at Saint Louis University.
+Sydney is a third-year doctoral student in the Clinical Psychology Ph.D. program at Saint Louis University.
 She earned her B.A. in Psychology from the University of Michigan in Ann Arbor.
 After graduating, Sydney worked as a research coordinator at Columbia University on a community engagement intervention study focused on reducing opioid overdose deaths.
 She also worked as an emergency department advocate for survivors of sexual violence, and as a crisis hotline responder.
 Sydney’s broad research interests include posttraumatic interventions for survivors of intimate partner violence and people involved in the criminal justice system, substance use, and the impacts of trauma on identity.
-She can be reached at sydney.l.bell@health.slu.edu.
+She can be reached at s[email protected].